cAMP aptamer

 Description

-In 2000, Koizumi and Breaker isolated RNA binding to some cAMPs through in vitro selection experiment.
-Two classes of aptamers were isolated, class I and class II.
-Class II aptamers, which dominate the final selected RNA population, require divalent cations for complex formation and display a dissociation constant (K(D)) for cAMP of approximately 10 microM.
-The aptamer recognizes 8,5'-O-cycloadenosine but not N 3’, 5'-cycloadenosine, indicating that this RNA might selectively recognize the anti conformation of the N-glycosidic bond of cAMP[1].
+In 2000, Koizumi, M. and Breaker, R. R. isolated RNA aptamers binding to cAMPs through in vitro selection experiment.
+Two classes of RNA aptamers that bind the second messenger adenosine 3',5'-cyclic monophosphate (cAMP; 1) were isolated from a random-sequence pool using in vitro selection.
+Class I and class II aptamers are formed by 33- and 31-nucleotide RNAs, respectively, and each is comprised of similar stem-loop and single-stranded structural elements.
+Class II aptamers, which dominate the final selected RNA population, require divalent cations for complex formation and display a dissociation constant (K(D)) for cAMP of approximately 10 microM[1].

 SELEX